 Delete Hidden Rows and Columns

 There are several ways to delete entire rows and/or columns in Excel, but sometimes the cells you want to remove are hidden.
 To delete hidden rows and columns in your file, use the Document Inspector.
-Say you have the following data set with Rows 5 and 8 as well as column D hidden.
+Say you have the following data set with Rows 5 and 8 and Column D hidden.

 - In the Ribbon, go to File > Info.

 - In the Info window, click Check for Issues and choose Inspect Document.

 - You get a warning that you have to save before checking.
 Click Yes to confirm.

-- In the Document Inspector window, scroll down and make sure that (1) the Hidden Rows and Columns option is checked (by default, it’s checked) and then (2), click Inspect.
+- In the Document Inspector window, scroll down and make sure that the Hidden Rows and Columns option is checked, and then click Inspect.

 - You can see the total number of hidden rows and columns.
 Click Remove All to delete them and Close the window.

-As a result, Rows 5 and 8 and Column C, which were hidden, are now deleted from the worksheet.
+As a result, Rows 5 and 8 and Column D, which were hidden, are now deleted from the worksheet.